 The day itself started with a drive back to the university.
 From there a bus ride into a different part of the county as the Graduation itself is held at the beautiful St Albans cathedral!
 I then had to find my robes, get pictures taken, put on my extremely high heels – for me – and find my girl gang!

-There were a lot of photos, a lot of laughs and I couldn’t help but be silly in the cathedral when they started to play what sounded like the Star Wars theme tune, but wasn’t, when the academic procession started and all my old tutors came wandering past in what must be the silliest, if traditional, of outfits!
+There were a lot of photos, a lot of laughs and I couldn’t help but be silly in the cathedral when they started to play what sounded like the Star Wars theme tune, but wasn’t when the academic procession started and all my old tutors came wandering past in what must be the silliest if traditional, of outfits!

 The Graduation Ceremony

-The ceremony itself was rather a quick.
+The ceremony itself was rather quick.
 Katherine Bellingham received an honorary Doctorate for science.
 She had previously been a child’s TV presenter in the 90s, and didn’t we know it!
 She gave a short speech, in which she unequivocally broke into tears, and then the rolling of awards was given out.

 When I went on stage I didn’t trip, impressively, and I had a lengthy-ish conversation with the pro-chancellor about my degree, which was rather nice.

-Afterwards came the hat-throwing!
+Afterward came the hat-throwing!

-The first attempt was great, then for some reason it just got worse.
+The first attempt was great, then for some reason, it just got worse.